ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 ## The Workload Identity Token {#to-wit}

 The Workload Identity Token (WIT) is a JWS {{RFC7515}} signed JWT {{RFC7519}} that represents the identity of a workload.
-It is issued by the Identity Server and binds a public key to the workload identity.
+It is issued by the Identity Server and binds a public key or certificate to the workload identity.
 A WIT MUST contain the following:

 * in the JOSE header: